 Is Sports Betting Rigged – The Fix (Most Likely) Isn’t In

 Donaghy’s tale is one to consider, but it’s not as if he was right every time.
 Much of Donaghy’s value came from knowing the coaches, other referees and how the league wanted the games officiated at the time.
 Even then, he was often wrong about the betting advice he gave and lost bets on games that he officiated himself.
 Overall, he did offer an edge to gamblers, but it’s not quite as significant as many think.

 To fix a game to make the outcome inevitable, or to even shave points effectively, is an extremely difficult process.
-We will touch on referees concerning match fixing a bit later, but paying off a referee or official to call a game isn’t as simple as it seems.
+We will touch on referees concerning match-fixing a bit later, but paying off an official to call a game isn’t simple.

 Fixed Games In Sport’s History